GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/4_IntroductiontoHPC.md

     * The network interconnect – this dictates the communication speed between nodes.
 The faster this speed is, the more a group of individual nodes will act like a unit.

-### NeSI Mahuika Cluster architecture
+### REANNZ HPC cluster architecture

-NeSI Mahuika cluster (CRAY HPE CS400) system consists of a number of different node types.
+REANNZ HPC consists of a number of different node types.
 The ones visible to researchers are:

 * Login nodes
 * Compute nodes